ChemGuy88/hermanCode/To-do.md

 - Consolidate my code
 - Clean up Dropbox folder: Move everything out.
 Do not use Dropbox
+- Dichotomize shell package into zsh and BASH.
+For example, rc.sh can check if it's being executed by zsh or bash, and then calls rc.zsh or rc.bash, as appropriate.

 ##  Consolidate my code